 '''

 class ThreadLocal extends Tool {

-133

 134

+135

 ShadowVar makeShadowVar(AccessEvent e) {

-135

 136

 return e.thread;

-}

 137

 138

 void access(AccessEvent e) {

 139

+140

 if (e.shadow instanceof ShadowThread) {

-140
+if (e.shadow != e.thread) advance(e);

 141

-if (e.shadow != e.thread) advance(e);

 } else {

 142

 next.access(e);

 143

 144

 145

 }

 146 }

 '''

-fields and methods to generate the ROADRUNNER event stream and to store shadow locations.
+which is built using ASM [3], augments classes with additional fields and methods to generate the ROADRUNNER event stream and to store shadow locations.
 The ROADRUNNER class loader also gathers the class file metadata (such as type names, field names, source locations, etc.) for later use by tools.
 We describe the basic instrumentation process for field and array accesses in detail; the instrumentation process for other events is similar.

 Figure 7 shows a simple class A before and after instrumentation.
-The shadow locations for each object's fields are stored in the object itself as additional fields of type hadowVar.3 For the field int x in A, ROADRUNNER adds the field rx to hold the
+The shadow locations for each object's fields are stored in the object itself as additional fields of type ShadowVar.
+For the field int x in A, ROADRUNNER adds the field \$rr\x\$ to hold the

-2 Utility tools that never own locations, such as PRINT or COUNT, may invoke next.makeShadowVar() to pass ownership down the tool chain.
+$^2$ Utility tools that never explicitly own locations, such as PRINT or COUNT, may simply invoke next.makeShadowVar() to pass ownership down the tool chain.

-3 ROADRUNNER also supports a less precise but more space-efficient object-grained instrumentation in which a single ShadowVar is used for all object fields (or all elements in an array) [31].
+&lt;sup>3 ROADRUNNER also supports a less precise but more space-efficient object-grained instrumentation in which a single ShadowVar is used for all object fields (or all elements in an array) [31].